Feel Informed. Give Blood.

 Volunteer blood donors give more than a quarter-of-a-million units of blood annually with Oklahoma Blood Institute to provide a safe and adequate blood supply.

 Once tested and processed by Oklahoma Blood Institute’s medical professionals, blood and its components are transported to patients across our state.
-Oklahoma Blood Institute is the ninth largest, independent nonprofit blood center in the United States.
+Oklahoma Blood Institute is the eighth largest, independent nonprofit blood center in the United States.